steveseguin/electroncapture/README.md

 # Links to downloads below.

 You can find the newest release builds of the app here: https://github.com/steveseguin/electroncapture/releases  or see below.

+Please note that the Electron Capture app does not auto-update to newer versions of Chromium.
+This can become a security issue if it is left to become out of date.
+It's also recommended to not use the Electron Capture app with websites and remote OBS.Ninja peers that you do not trust.

 ### Windows Version
 - Installs the app for easy loading from Start Menu